EDUCBA

 What is a UML Activity Diagram?

 A UML Activity Diagram is a behavioral diagram out of the above-mentioned three types of UML diagrams.
 Now, how are they different from UML diagrams?
 So activity depicts what action is going to take place in the process.
-It is a pictorial representation of how the software system is going to function.
-At the time of execution, the software system must function according to the required flow, so according to it, activity diagrams depict it as forward and reverse engineering process/actions.
+It is a pictorial representation of how the software system will function.
+At the time of execution, the software system must function according to the required flow, so activity diagrams depict it as a forward and reverse engineering process/actions.

 Symbols and Components of UML Activity Diagram

-Beforehand, one must have knowledge of how to draw the UML activity diagrams, and for it, the following components and symbols are needed.
+Beforehand, one must know how to draw the UML activity diagrams; you will need the following components and symbols to represent them.

-The initial state is yet to be used or modified in the activity.
+The activity has not yet utilized or changed the starting state.
 Activity Diagrams start from this step.
 Also known as the entry state.
 Start Node is the starting point of any activity.

 It is depicted as: